timroster/digidevcon-iks/workshop/exercise-5/README.md

     Result: The service is created, and exposed as a NodePort and in this example is listening on `30796`.

-    To find the IP address for the worker node:

-    ```text
-    ibmcloud ks workers mycluster
-    ```

-    ```console
-    $ ibmcloud ks workers mycluster
-    ID                                                     Public IP         Private IP      Flavor   State    Status   Zone    Version
-    kube-bmotc1dd0i2tk1jloing-mycluster-default-0000008d   184.172.252.167   10.76.195.211   free     normal   Ready    hou02   1.14.7_1535

-    Result: To reach the guestbook application in this example, the URL would be http://184.172.252.167:30796

 ## Create the analyzer pod

 This is a simple PHP Flask application that creates a POST endpoint `/tone` and takes the input text and sends it to the Watson Tone Analyzer service.
 In the [analyzer-deployment.yaml](../../v2/analyzer-deployment.yaml) the spec for the pod defines environment variables for the service credentials by reading the secret `binding-tone` created by the IBM Cloud operator.